andrew-couch/SortingHat/README.md

 *	Character - characters that are also separated by medium
 * Text - unprocessed sentences

-## Pre-Processing for Feature Engineering
-* The data will be separated to one sentence per observation
-*	This will be done with get_sentences from the sentimentR package

 ## Feature Engineering

 #### Bag of Words